 I was happy to get out Ho Chi Minh City, a city of 8 million people and 7.43 million registered motorbikes.
-It’s an urban landscape of persistently dodging the onslaught of motobikes and the ever present honking.
-When I arrived on Phu Quoc (pronounced foo-kwock), Vietnam’s largest island, the stresses of Ho Chi Minh City escaped my body as I breathed in the fresh island air.
+It’s an urban landscape of constant honking and dodging the onslaught of motobikes coming in all directions.
+When I arrived on Phu Quoc (pronounced foo-kwock), Vietnam’s largest island, the stresses of Ho Chi Minh City escaped my body as I was finally able to breathed in the fresh island air.

 I heard of Phu Quoc in 2009 when I was living in Thailand.
 Everything I read about the island drew me to it.
-It was a sleepy island of small fishing villages connected by a lonely dirt road thruoghout the large island.
-Phu Quoc was southeast Asia’s best kept secret with soft white sand beaches scattered along the coastline.
+It was a sleepy island of small fishing villages connected by a lonely dirt road thruoghout much of this large island.
+Phu Quoc was southeast Asia’s best kept secret greeting visitors with soft white sand beaches scattered along the coastline.
 It was the idyllic and seculed paradise for any traveler’s bucket list.
 Unfortunately it took me 9 years to get there.

 The Hero of Phu Quoc Island

-There are quite a few temples on the island.
+There’s quite a few temples on the island.
 The best known and most visited is the Dinh Cau Temple also called the Rock Temple of Phu Quoc Island.
-The temple is part shrine and part lighthouse.
-This spot is a popular spot to view the sunset.
+The temple is part shrine and part lighthouse making it a popular spot to view the sunset.

 Nguyen Trung Truc was a local fisherman living on Phu Quoc who became a leader in the anti-French colonial uprising in South Vietnam.
 Nguyen organized and led local militia forces against the French in the mid 1800s.
 He is known for destroying the French ship L’Esperace.
 Nguyen was evenually caught and executed by the French.
 But his legacy continues and villagers visit his shrine to honor and pay tribute to him.